JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Don't know

 22. Have you attended or do you plan to attend JuliaCon?
-Please select all that apply.Please select all that apply.
+Please select all that apply.
 - [ ] 2023 (Boston)
 - [ ] 2022 (Online)
 - [ ] 2021 (Online)